janparttimaa/scripts/Windows/Windows Security App Update/README.md

 ## Prerequisites
 Before deploying this script, you need to do following tasks:
 1. Download offline installer of Windows Security App Update [here](https://support.microsoft.com/en-us/topic/windows-security-app-update-a6ac7d2e-b1bf-44c0-a028-41720a242da3).
+Installer must be placed to same folder location where this script was downloaded.
 2. Replace name of the offline installer from the line 35, where placeholder "installer.exe" is.
 3. Replace name of your company from the line 37, where placeholder "Example Company" is.